afnanenayet/nib/docs/README.md

 You can find example scene files in the `data/` folder.

-A minimal scenes looks like this:
+A minimal scene looks like this:

 ```json
 {